3sky/blog-src/content/posts/how-to-gp-1.md

 #### Let's code

-1. Install Hugo with correct version
+1. Install Hugo with the correct version

     ```bash
     sudo snap install hugo
     ```

-1. Generate new site
+1. Generate a new site

     ```bash
     hugo new site <page-name>